A. David Lewis

 Aaron David Lewis (born 1977 in Boston, Massachusetts) is an American comic book and graphic novel writer.
 He is also a comics scholar focusing on literary theory, religious studies, and graphic medicine.

 He is the founder of the Caption Box comic book imprint.
 He has also served as an instructor at Georgetown University, Northeastern University, MCPHS, Bentley University, and Boston University (as a teaching fellow for Frank Korom, Stephen Prothero, and Steven T. Katz).
-Additionally, he has given lectures at conferences such as WizardWorld, the San Diego Comic-Con, and the New York Comic-Con, among others.
+Additionally, he has given lectures at conferences such as WizardWorld, San Diego Comic-Con, and the New York Comic-Con, among others.
 He is an editorial board member for the International Journal of Comic Art under editor John Lent.
-He is an executive board member for the Comics Studies Society.
+He was an executive board member for the Comics Studies Society.
 He has also been involved in several podcasts.

 Early life

 Lewis was raised in Framingham, Massachusetts.
 He graduated from Brandeis University with a B.A. in English and Psychology in 1999.
 He earned his M.A. in English Literature from Georgetown University.
 He earned his PhD in Religion and Literature from Boston University.
+He has described himself as a liberal and progressive convert to Islam.